What Are Push Attacks?

 Consider this: what happens when you’re busy, immersed in your work, and you receive a notification on your phone to approve?

 Do you always read the notification?
 How likely are you to casually approve a message or prompt out of habit, just to get on with your day?
 Would a less tech-savvy user in your organization tap “Approve” on their mobile app, even if it was a fake push notification?

-PUSH notification attacks take advantage of a few key factors:
+Push notification attacks take advantage of a few key factors:

 The attackers prey on a particular lack of awareness on the user’s part.
 Many people outside the Security Operations Center (SOC) don’t even know this is happening.
 Companies invest heavily on security education to protect employees from falling victim to password phishing and more traditional attacks.
-It’s going to be a while before the PUSH problem is part of users’ daily vocabulary.
+It’s going to be a while before the push attack problem is part of users’ daily vocabulary.

-Taking a Mobile-First Approach to Authentication
+Taking a User-First Approach to Authentication

 One solution is to deploy mobile-initiated authentication at the front door to your corporate experience: your computer.

-Mobile-initiated authentication for desktop SSO addresses multiple threats:
+User-initiated authentication for desktop SSO addresses multiple threats:

-The login action is initiated by the user.
+- Clarifying Intent: The login action is initiated by the user.
 This requirement signals a clear intent to login.
 Moving the first step from the desktop to the smartphone keeps a malicious actor from spamming the user with requests to access their workstation, and subsequently, all of their corporate resources.

 MFA By Design